CrystalxxD/Yr12AssessmentTask-1/Script.md

 **1. Web Form Validation:**
 This video will explain how the webpage works.

 In index.html begins by setting up a basic webpage with a title that says “Register”.
 Inside the head section, it links to an external JavaScript file called script.js, which means the behaviour of the form will be controlled by that file.
+It also links to the CSS file which controls the style of the webpage

 Inside the body, the HTML contains two main sections.
 The first one is a division called formDiv.
 This division holds the registration form that the user interacts with.
 At the top is a heading that says “Register”, followed by the actual form.
 The form includes four fields: a text field for the user's name, another for the email, a date selector for the date of birth, and a password field for the user’s chosen password.
 The form has an onsubmit attribute that tells the browser to call a function named submitForm when the user presses the submit button.
 This means the form does not automatically reload the page; instead, it hands control over to the JavaScript.